-In contrast, in situations where the owner has received the tip for his own benefit and subsequently decides to pay a recipient a tip, the obligation to withhold employees' tax will depend on whether or not the tip constitutes remuneration.
-This will depend on the facts and circumstances of each case (see 4.2.2(a)) but assuming the tip constitutes remuneration, which it often will, the owner will be required to withhold employees' tax as under the circumstances he will be an "employer" as defined (see 4.2.2(c)) who is paying an employee (see 4.2.2(b)) an amount of remuneration.
+In contrast, if the owner has received the tip for the owner's own benefit and subsequently decides to pay a recipient a tip, the obligation to withhold employees' tax will depend on whether or not the tip constitutes remuneration.
+This will depend on the facts and circumstances of each case (see 4.2.2(a)) but assuming the tip constitutes remuneration, which it often will, the owner will be required to withhold employees' tax as under the circumstances the owner will be an "employer" as defined (see 4.2.2(c)) who is paying an employee (see 4.2.2(b)) an amount of remuneration.
 No employees' tax must be withheld if the tip does not constitute remuneration.